eligundry/krke/README.md

 # krke
 A web based karaoke machine
-Subject to change, but uses ~~pico.js~~ **FUCK YEAH HTML 5 FTW** and one other music API, possibly something like Youtube or Spotify, or Rdio, or something like that...
+Subject to change, but uses ~~pico.js~~ **HTML 5 FTW** and one other music API, possibly something like Youtube or Spotify, or Rdio, or something like that...
 Created by David Patuwo, =ADD NAMES HERE=

 Possibly could use this...: http://stackoverflow.com/questions/3673042/algorithm-to-remove-vocal-from-sound-track